A World to End (preview)

 “Sorry,” he muttered, pushing up his glasses, “not all of us can freefall and survive, or will be caught if we try it on our own.”

-Valentine gave her little lilting shrug, then smirked.
+Valentine gave her distinctive little lilting shrug, then smirked.
 “I just shouted ‘catch me,’ and he did.”

 “What can I say, I know how to do what I’m told.”

 Our friend, Sergei, shook his head, and adjusted the rope one last time before it vanished into his inventory.
 “Indeed,” he muttered.
-“I think she controls you sometime.”
+“I think she controls you sometimes.”

 Valentine looked offended.
 “How dare you cast aspersion upon my good name?”